18F/handbook/performance-management/supervisor-resources.md

 All new supervisors must complete the mandatory trainings within 1 year of becoming a supervisor.
 Admission into Program occurs on an ongoing basis.

+See the [New Supervisors Insite Page](https://insite.gsa.gov/topics/training-and-development/supervisor-resources/new-supervisors?term=supervisor%20training) for more information.

 ## Supervisor performance management checklist